jgebal/any_data/README.md

 /

 ```
-When I execute the following SQL statement
+When: I execute the following SQL statement
 ```sql
 select *
   from table(